JmfanBU/F1tenth_BU/Path_Tracking/README.md

 ## LQR Steering Control Simulation
 The planned path is provided by cubic path planner.
 The waypoint can be set in the main function.
 - `python lqr_steer_control.py`

+The system parameters can be changed inside *lqr_steer_control.py* for tests with variance.